figaf/content-converter/README.md

 1. Add a library to classpath by adding it as resource to IFlow and create a groovy script that executes conversion
 2. In the groovy script create and configure `ConversionConfig` (see examples below)
 3. Initialize the instance of `ContentConverter` and execute conversion of the flat document:

+There are 3 ways of initializing the converter :

+1.Direct initialization with the 'Flat to XML Content' converter.
 ```
 ConversionConfig config = ...; // configure conversion config